romikforest/runtime-common-library-dicountries/README.md

 To use the module from this repository you need to have a working [python](https://www.python.org/) installation (version >= 3.6.0) with pre-installed [pip](https://pypi.org/project/pip/) package installer.
-I suppose you can run the python and pip executables using `python` and `pip` commands.
-Depending on your setup you may have to run them like `python3` and `pip3` or using other aliases.
+You can run the python and pip executables using `python` and `pip` commands, or, depending on your setup, you may have to run them like `python3` and `pip3` or using other aliases.
 The recommended way to install these scripts is to execute commands like:

 ```shell script